 Matias Saari, Race Director

 Matias Saari is among Alaska’s most experienced race directors and accomplished mountain runners.
-He currently directs the Tour of Anchorage ski and bike races (in conjunction with the Nordic Ski Association of Anchorage), the Crow Pass Crossing (through his employer Healthy Futures) and the Kesugi Ridge Traverse and Frosty Bottom Marathon (independent projects).
+He currently directs the Tour of Anchorage ski and bike races, the Crow Pass Crossing, the Kesugi Ridge Traverse and the Frosty Bottom Marathon.
 He also founded the Northern Trails Series in Fairbanks in 2008.

 As the event support coordinator for Healthy Futures in Anchorage, Saari annually helps organize and support dozens of youth athletic events throughout Alaska.
 Saari is a former sportswriter at the Fairbanks Daily News-Miner and author of The Equinox: Alaska’s Trailblazing Marathon.
 He is also a board member for the Alaska Mountain Runners.

 Saari won the 2009 Mount Marathon Race and finished in the Top 4 seven straight times between 2008-14.
-He also has won the Matanuska Peak Challenge, Government Peak Climb and Equinox Marathon multiple times.
 You can contact Saari at email@example.com.

 Harold Faust of Seward first ran Mount Marathon in 1996 at the age of 42, taking 151st place in the men’s race.
-His top finish was in 1999 in 125th place and most recently he place 246th place at the age of 65 in 2019.
-This marked his 20th Mount Marathon finish.
+2019 marked his 20th Mount Marathon finish.
 He is the workhorse of the committee.
 Arriving early to set up and staying late to clean up.

 Karol Fink moved to Seward in 1995 and decided it was the best place on earth.
 She first raced in 1997 and joined the race committee in 2003.
 She has completed more than 20 women’s Mount Marathon races.
 Her time is spend helping with race operations, registration, web updates, awards and maintaining historical records.